Buying a Home in 2020? 12 things you should consider before diving in!

 9. What should I set aside for a down payment when buying a home in Charlotte?

 Although the standard down payment has traditionally been 20 percent, it no longer is always necessary to put 20 percent down when buying a home.
+We have had folks buy a home in Charlotte with 0% down!
 With that being said, Charlotte does have an extremely competitive buyer’s market and, depending on the home and area in which you want to buy, putting 20 percent down may be necessary.
 If you are in a bidding war against another buyer and can only put down 10 percent but the competing buyer can put down 20 percent, they will most-likely outbid you.
 Typically, whoever can put the most cash on the table will be successful in closing on the home.
 However, if you are purchasing during the off-season (in January or February), you might not be competing against as many buyers and will have more flexibility with the down payment.

 10. How much time should I allot when buying a home?